Performance Breakdown

 The results were remarkable as the torque drive head was able to pick up an average of 99.97% in the auto setting.

-Take note that the dynamic load sensor kicks in during this setting, so the motor runs at a higher speed.
+Note that the dynamic load sensor activates in this setting, causing the motor to run at a higher speed.

-The bad news is that the run time goes down to 18 minutes at this mode, but it picks up more than the Dyson V10 at its highest setting.
+The bad news is that the runtime drops to 18 minutes in this mode, but it still beats the Dyson V10 at its highest setting.

-When I moved it to the max, the V11 could pick up 114% of sand.
+When I moved it to the maximum, the V11 could pick up 114% of the sand.
 I’m not exaggerating but reporting the results.
 The excess was sand left on the tests of the other vacuums.

 Ergonomics and Maneuverability

-The Dyson V11 isn’t the most compact vacuum out there.
-So it doesn’t score as high a mark as the smaller options like the Roborock H6 or Dyson V7.
+The Dyson V11 isn’t the most compact vacuum.
+Therefore, it doesn’t score as highly as the smaller options, such as the Roborock H6 or Dyson V7.

-But for the amount of power it has, weight distribution in its handheld configuration is decent.
+But for the amount of power it has, the weight distribution in its handheld configuration is decent.

 There won’t be any problem cleaning open spaces inside the home.
 The V11 is light enough to do the job.
-I like it for cleaning upholstery like this chair.
+I like it for cleaning upholstery, such as this chair.

 The only I have with it is the body getting in the way when cleaning underneath furniture as it will not go deep.